sunpy/sunpy/docs/intro/maps.rst

 The keys required for the header information follow the `FITS standard <https://fits.gsfc.nasa.gov/fits_dictionary.html>`__.
 All the metadata keywords that a Map will parse along with their description are listed below:

-`cunit1`: Units of the coordinate increments along naxis1 e.g. arcsec \**required `cunit2`: Units of the coordinate increments along naxis2 e.g. arcsec \**required `crval1`: Coordinate value at reference point on naxis1 \**required `crval2`: Coordinate value at reference point on naxis2 \**required `cdelt1`: Spatial scale of pixels for naxis1, i.e. coordinate increment at reference point `cdelt2`: Spatial scale of pixels for naxis2, i.e. coordinate increment at reference point `crpix1`: Pixel coordinate at reference point naxis1 `crpix2`: Pixel coordinate at reference point naxis2 `ctype1`: Coordinate type projection along naxis1 of data e.g. HPLT-TAN `ctype2`: Coordinate type projection along naxis2 of data e.g. HPLN-TAN `hgln_obs`: Heliographic longitude of observation `hglt_obs`: Heliographic latitude of observation `dsun_obs`: distance to Sun from observation in metres `rsun_obs`: radius of Sun in meters from observation `dateobs`: date of observation e.g. 2013-10-28 00:00 `date_obs`: date of observation e.g. 2013-10-28 00:00 `rsun_ref`: reference radius of Sun in meters `solar_r`: radius of Sun in meters from observation `radius`: radius of Sun in meters from observation `crln_obs`: Carrington longitude of observation `crlt_obs`: Heliographic latitude of observation `solar_b0`: Solar B0 angle
+cunit1: Units of the coordinate increments along naxis1 e.g. arcsec (required)
+cunit2: Units of the coordinate increments along naxis2 e.g. arcsec (required)
+crval1: Coordinate value at reference point on naxis1 (required)
+crval2: Coordinate value at reference point on naxis2 (required)
+cdelt1: Spatial scale of pixels for naxis1, i.e. coordinate increment at reference point
+cdelt2: Spatial scale of pixels for naxis2, i.e. coordinate increment at reference point
+crpix1: Pixel coordinate at reference point naxis1
+crpix2: Pixel coordinate at reference point naxis2
+ctype1: Coordinate type projection along naxis1 of data e.g. HPLT-TAN
+ctype2: Coordinate type projection along naxis2 of data e.g. HPLN-TAN
+hgln_obs: Heliographic longitude of observation
+hglt_obs: Heliographic latitude of observation
+dsun_obs: distance to Sun from observation in metres
+rsun_obs: radius of Sun in meters from observation
+dateobs: date of observation e.g. 2013-10-28 00:00
+date_obs: date of observation e.g. 2013-10-28 00:00
+rsun_ref: reference radius of Sun in meters
+solar_r: radius of Sun in meters from observation
+radius: radius of Sun in meters from observation
+crln_obs: Carrington longitude of observation
+crlt_obs: Heliographic latitude of observation
+solar_b0: Solar B0 angle
-`detector`: name of detector e.g. AIA
+detector: name of detector e.g. AIA
-`exptime`: exposure time of observation, in seconds e.g 2 `instrume`: name of instrument
+exptime: exposure time of observation, in seconds e.g 2
+instrume: name of instrument
-`wavelnth`: wavelength of observation
+wavelnth: wavelength of observation
-`waveunit`: unit for which observation is taken e.g. angstom `obsrvtry`: name of observatory of observation `telescop`: name of telescope of observation `lvl_num`: FITS processing level
+waveunit: unit for which observation is taken e.g. angstom
+obsrvtry: name of observatory of observation
+telescop: name of telescope of observation
+lvl_num: FITS processing level
-`crota2`: Rotation of the horizontal and vertical axes in degrees `PC1_1`: Matrix element PCi_j describing the rotation required to align solar North with the top of the image.
+crota2: Rotation of the horizontal and vertical axes in degrees
+PC1_1: Matrix element PCi_j describing the rotation required to align solar North with the top of the image.
-`PC1_2`: Matrix element PCi_j describing the rotation required to align solar North with the top of the image.
+PC1_2: Matrix element PCi_j describing the rotation required to align solar North with the top of the image.
-`PC2_1`: Matrix element PCi_j describing the rotation required to align solar North with the top of the image.
+PC2_1: Matrix element PCi_j describing the rotation required to align solar North with the top of the image.
-`PC2_2`: Matrix element PCi_j describing the rotation required to align solar North with the top of the image.
+PC2_2: Matrix element PCi_j describing the rotation required to align solar North with the top of the image.
-`CD1_1`: Matrix element CDi_j describing the rotation required to align solar North with the top of the image.
+CD1_1: Matrix element CDi_j describing the rotation required to align solar North with the top of the image.
-`CD1_2`: Matrix element CDi_j describing the rotation required to align solar North with the top of the image.
+CD1_2: Matrix element CDi_j describing the rotation required to align solar North with the top of the image.
-`CD2_1`: Matrix element CDi_j describing the rotation required to align solar North with the top of the image.
+CD2_1: Matrix element CDi_j describing the rotation required to align solar North with the top of the image.
-`CD2_2`: Matrix element CDi_j describing the rotation required to align solar North with the top of the image.
+CD2_2: Matrix element CDi_j describing the rotation required to align solar North with the top of the image.

 ``sunpy`` provides a helper, :func:`~sunpy.map.header_helper.make_fitswcs_header`, to assist in creating a header that contains the correct metadata.
 This will return a header with the appropriate FITS keywords once the Map data array and an `astropy.coordinates.SkyCoord` or `sunpy.coordinates.frames` is provided.